rheslip/M8-Headless/README.md

 - these tweeks are needed to get LXDE to hide the top bar etc

-nano .config/openbox/lxde-rc.xml  // add the fragment of xml below. it goes near the bottom of the file in the <applications> section. this removes the decoration (bar above the app window)
+nano .config/openbox/lxde-rc.xml  #add the fragment of xml below. it goes near the bottom of the file in the applications section. this removes the decoration (bar above the app window)

 	<application name="*">